IHE/PCC.QEDm/input/pagecontent/volume-1.md

 query a list of specific data elements, persisted as FHIR resources.

-QEDm is functionally equivalent to the QED Profile (based on HL7v3), but QEDm is better suited for implementation by application on mobile devices or where the http/REST technology is preferred.
-The term "mobile" must be understood in a wide sense: it refers not only to applications on devices used for mobility that are resource- and platform-constrained. (e.g., tablets, smartphones, and embedded devices including home-health devices), but also to larger systems deployed in environments where interoperability requirements are simple, such as pulling the latest summary for display.
+QEDm is functionally equivalent to the QED Profile (based on HL7v3), but QEDm is better suited for implementation by applications on mobile devices or where the http/REST technology is preferred.
+The term "mobile" must be understood in a wide sense: it refers not only to applications on devices used for mobility that are resource- and platform-constrained (e.g., tablets, smartphones, and embedded devices including home-health devices), but also to larger systems deployed in environments where interoperability requirements are simple, such as pulling the latest summary for display.